 MultiHop routes your connection through two servers in different countries.
 It doubles your encryption and makes you impossible to track.
 Surfshark allows you to choose which servers to use as entry and exit locations.

-This is a huge advantage of this provider in the ExpressVPN vs Surfshark duel.
-ExpressVPN’s lack of MultiHop is concerning and should be addressed by the provider.
+This is a huge advantage of this VPN in the ExpressVPN vs Surfshark duel.
+ExpressVPN’s lack of MultiHop is concerning and should be addressed.
 MultiHop is a security/privacy feature, so don’t expect great speeds and performance.
 You’ll get that in our fastest VPNs for 2026 instead.

 🦠 Antivirus (Surfshark)